commerceblock/mercury-docs/docs/web-lib/tutorial-web.md

 This tutorial demonstrates the usage of the mercury web library in a simple react app using [vitejs.dev](http://vitejs.dev).

+## Requirements

+This tutorial assumes access to a command line terminal with [npm[(https://www.npmjs.com/) installed, and a `WASM` compatible web browser.

 ## Installation

 Clone the mercurylayer repository: